syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 {% endtabs %}

 ## ReminderAlertOpening event
-Scheduler notifies by `ReminderAlertOpening` event when appearing the reminder window. `ReminderAlertOpeningEventArgs` has following properties.
+Scheduler notifies by the `ReminderAlertOpening` event when appearing in the reminder window.
+The `ReminderAlertOpeningEventArgs` has following properties,
 * `Reminders` - Gets a list of reminders that are used to display the appointment reminders in the reminder alert window.
-* [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=netcore-3.1) - To avoid reminder window opening by enabling this property.
+* [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel?view=netcore-3.1) - To avoid the reminder window opening by enabling this property.

 {% tabs %}
 {% highlight c#%}